brianhouse/open_circuits/guide/setup.md

   <img src="img/2_hall.png" width=500 />
 </p>

 Congratulations!
-You've made a sensor.
+You've made a sensor running on a microcontroller.

-Note that this code is running on the ESP, not your computer—if you hook it up to a battery and disconnect it from your computer, it will still work.
+Note that this code is running on the ESP, not your computer—if you hook it up to a battery and disconnect it from your computer, it will still be working (we just won't see the log).